How many patients will I be scheduled to see in a half day?

 Which faculty member will supervise me for my half-day session?

-There is a list of faculty assignments posted on the back of the bullpen door to the nurse station.
+There is a list of faculty assignments posted on the whiteboard in the bullpen next to the virtual visit room.

 Should I talk with the faculty supervisor before seeing patients?